 What is the address of my all-inclusive resort?

-When filling out the e-ticket form and choosing that you stay in a hotel, you don’t need the address as each hotels’ location is already saved in the system.
+When filling out the e-ticket form and choosing that you stay in a hotel, you don’t need the address as each hotel’s location is already saved in the system.
 You just need an address if staying at an Airbnb in Punta Cana.
 In this case, ask your host for further details.

 The e-ticket form is not working.
 What shall I do?

 If the Dominican Republic e-ticket portal is not working for you, you might want to try another browser or another device.
 The immigration form works best on desktop computers and notebooks.
-You can also try another browser, preferable Chrome or Firefox if you have problems with the e-ticket immigration form.
+You can also try another browser, preferably Chrome or Firefox if you have problems with the e-ticket immigration form.
 It also helps to clear the cache in case of any e-ticket problems.

 What is the difference between a flight e-ticket and the immigration e-ticket?